aaronjameslang/searo/README.md

 - Set up healthchecks on the servers, and configure AWS
 - Review VPC & network config for security best practices
 - Get cypress running on CI
+- Review best practices for including files as volumes in dev and with COPY for prod